stjude-rust-labs/planetary/README.md

-Though we've made a best-effort attempt to incorporate security best practices into Planetary and its associated Helm chart where possible, Planetary itself does not claim to be include an end-to-end, fully secure application and deployment.
+Though we've made a best-effort attempt to incorporate security best practices into Planetary and its associated Helm chart where possible, Planetary itself does not claim to be an end-to-end, fully secure application and deployment.

 Ensuring a high level of security is inherently contextual, and requirements